zwedding/zwedding.github-io/project4.md

 ## Project description

 This project looks at data from three different angles.
-The data at hand is about vehicle registrations from the 1900 to 2020.
+The data at hand is about vehicle registrations from 1900 to 2020.
 The data is separated by state and type of vehicle (auto, bus, truck, motorcycle).
 The angles that I decided to view the data from include the overall vehicle trends from 1900 to 2020, total vehicle registrations by state in 2020, and the proportion of motorcycle registrations by state from 2000 to 2020.

 ## How to run the program